thutahw/tp/docs/UserGuide.md

     ![addpatient](images/addpatient.png)<br>
     *Figure 5.1.1a.
 Adding a patient - success*

-**Note**:

-When the patient is added successfully, the main display only shows the newly added patient so that you do not need to scroll down all the way to the bottom of the patient list to ensure that the new patient is added.
-If you wish to view the whole patient list again, you can use the `listpatients` command from section 5.1.2.

 In the case where the command entered is invalid (e.g `NRIC` has 8 numbers in the middle):
 1. An invalid command message will be displayed in the *Command Result* box, specifying which field was entered incorrectly. <br>

     ![invalidnric](images/invalidNRIC.png)<br>
     *Figure 5.1.1b.
 Adding a patient - failure*

+**Note:**

+When the patient is added successfully, the main display only shows the newly added patient so that you do not need to scroll down all the way to the bottom of the patient list to ensure that the new patient is added.
+If you wish to view the whole patient list again, you can use the `listpatients` command from [section 5.1.2](#512-list-all-patients-listpatients).

 #### 5.1.2.
 List all patients: `listpatients`
 You can use this command to list all the patients in the system.
 The *Main Display* of the GUI will show